 “Welshness is Saints and Footballers, Poets and Wizards and Goats and Miners and Singers and Fairies and magical confusions – all are always with us”

 Jan Morris, a remarkable welsh writer and historian, has lived a colourful life.
-Before her gender reassignment surgery in 1972 – for Jan Morris was born James Morris – she had already served in the Second World War, accompanied Hillary and Norgay on the British Mount Everest Expedition, reported on the 1961 trial of Nazi war criminal Adolf Eichmann, and visited Hiroshima after the nuclear attack.
+Before her gender reassignment surgery in 1972, she had already served in the Second World War, accompanied Hillary and Norgay on the British Mount Everest Expedition, reported on the 1961 trial of Nazi war criminal Adolf Eichmann, and visited Hiroshima after the nuclear attack.
 When it comes to her published work, however, Morris is perhaps best known for the Pax Britannica trilogy (1968-1978) and her wistful travel narratives that conjure an infallible sense of wanderlust in even the staunchest of homebodies.
 Her classic and unparalleled evocation of Venice even won her the 1961 Heinemann Award.
 Now, living in a dreamy 18th century barn hidden away “in a corner of Britain,” Morris’s world has shrunk to a more manageable size, and her writing has turned inwards.
 Following the bestselling In My Mind’s Eye published by Faber in 2019, Thinking Again confirms Morris’s gift for daily diary writing.
 Do not think that a lifestyle devoid of global travel undermines Morris’s scope for brilliance, however.
 Rather, in Thinking Again, readers are welcomed, with open arms (the book’s epigraph reads “With Kind Regards to Everyone”), into the mind of this remarkable writer as she casts her eye on modern life and “cyber-culture,” the act of writing, and what it means to be welsh.

 There are 126 diary entries in this collection, each one standing as a perfect miniature of Morris’s life in rural Wales.
 Like the winding country lanes that surround her beloved home, Trefan Morys, Morris’s entries effortlessly breeze between issues of the personal and local and wider, more global concerns.
 Frequently, and with intelligence and equanimity, Morris contemplates matters such as Brexit, Trump’s America, or the ongoing Middle Eastern conflicts.
 At the turn of a page, personal affairs such as the struggles she and Elizabeth – her partner of seventy years – face in light of Elizabeth’s dementia diagnosis take full focus.
 Regardless of the subject matter, Morris has a knack for provoking introspection.